jakenguyen0118/mongo-intro/README.md

 ## Instructions

 A. Use the command line to create a classroom database.
-Insert entries for yourself and the people in your SEIR 526 in a students collection.
+Insert entries for yourself and the people your cohort in a students collection.
 Each document should have:

 1. A field of name with the person's name.
 2. A field of list of favorite food